cysouw/diathesis/text/c07_reflexive.md

 d.
 Er freut sich über deinen Erfolg
 :::

-The crucial difference between a 'self-inflicted' reflexive construction and these other alternations is that with reflexives the argument is really replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *is* the argument.
-With verbs like *waschen* 'to wash' in [@last a,b] above, there is both an agent and a patient of the verb, and these two roles can be filled by one and the same person (as marked by the reflexive).
+The crucial difference between a self-inflicted reflexive construction and these other alternations is that with reflexives the argument is really replaced by the reflexive pronoun, or, in other words, the reflexive pronoun *is* the argument.
+So, with verbs like *waschen* 'to wash' in [@llast a,b] above, there is both an agent and a patient of the verb, and these two roles can be filled by one and the same participant (as marked by the reflexive).
 This is not the case with antipassive and anticausative in [@last b,d].
 This can be seen by the possibility to retain the original argument as a prepositional phrase in these cases.
 The pronoun *sich* does not replace any argument here (for more discussion about these alternations, see the respective sections below).

 **Attested Verbs**